luanvenancio/plant-disease-detection/README.md

 ## Features
  1. **Vision Transformer Model (PlantXViT):**
      - We’ve trained our own Vision Transformer model specifically for plant disease identification.
 This model combines the capabilities of traditional convolutional neural networks with the Vision Transformers to efficiently identify a large number of plant diseases for several crops.
+We use the pre-trained Swin Transformer V2 Tiny model from Microsoft.
-     - Out Model has demonstrated superior performance compared to existing methods on publicly available datasets, achieving high accuracy even under challenging background conditions.
+     - Out Model has demonstrated superior performance compared to existing methods on publicly available datasets, achieving high accuracy (99.13) even under challenging background conditions.
 2. **Web Interface:**
     - The site provides an easy-to-use web interface built with ReactJs and NextJs.
 Users can upload images of plant leaves or other relevant parts to diagnose diseases.
     -  The interface allows users to visualize the prediction results, including the detected disease class and confidence score.